-One study defined an absolute measure of torque insertion which was statistically significant in reducing the rate of 'grossly loose half-pins'; this is not strictly identification of loose half-pins, but could go some way to mitigate the risk of half-pin loosening to the practicing clinician.
-Insertion torque of >68.7 Ncm[12] into a tibia resulted in only 9% of half-pins becoming grossly loose (<5 Ncm extraction torque) after 40 days in vivo.
+One study defined an absolute measure of torque insertion which was statistically significant in reducing the rate of "grossly loose half-pins," this is not strictly identification of loose half-pins, but could go some way to mitigate the risk of half-pin loosening to the practicing clinician.
+Insertion torque of greater than 68.7 Ncm^[12] into a tibia resulted in only 9% of half-pins becoming grossly loose (less than 5 Ncm extraction torque) after 40 days in vivo.

-The two papers which provided a histological analysis of half-pin sites after application of frames in canine models gave an in-depth analysis of the basic science surrounding half-pin site loosening.
+The two papers which provided a histological analysis of half-pin sites after application of frames in canine models, gave an in-depth analysis of the basic science surrounding half-pin site loosening.

 Both papers compared the half-pin-bone interface between a stable fracture configuration and an unstable one, with each reporting that frames around an unstable fracture pattern had the highest incidence of gross loosening.
-Within their results histological analysis was performed which showed that secure half-pin tracts were characterized by a lack of bone remodeling, whereas loose half-pin tracts displayed extensive bone resorption and inflammatory infiltrates.
+Within their results was the histological analysis which showed that secure half-pin tracts were characterized by a lack of bone remodeling, whereas loose half-pin tracts displayed extensive bone resorption and inflammatory infiltrates.
 With respect to clinical assessment of half-pin and fine wire loosening, the Checketts and Otterburn score was used in three papers.
-All three used this score as a primary measure for pin site infection, and made only assumptions that a pin site with a "major" infection (Grade 4-6) was at significant risk of being loose, noting that this score recommends that external fixation be abandoned with grade 4, 5 and 6 pin sites.
+All three used this score as a primary measure for pin site infection and made only assumptions that a pin site with a "major" infection (Grade 4-6) was at significant risk of being loose, noting that this score recommends that external fixation be abandoned with grade 4, 5 and 6 pin sites.

 Radiological analysis was described with a two-view plain film radiograph.
 A reproducible measure of 0.5 mm of radiolucency around a half-pin-bone interface was set to define loosening.
-In particular, if radiolucency >0.5 mm was seen around the far cortex of a half-pin-bone interface, this could be strongly correlated with a clinically loose half-pin.
-Micro CT analysis was performed in one study, this entailed the measurement of bony porosity.
-Assumptions were made on amount of bony absorption around a half pin based on the number of pores counted within a 6 mm sphere of the pin, this data was strongly correlated to a high torque index suggesting such analysis of bony porosity may be a reproducible and reliable proxy measure of half pin security.
+In particular if radiolucency greater than 0.5 mm was seen around the far cortex of a half-pin-bone interface this could be strongly correlated with a clinically loose half-pin.
+Micro-CT analysis was performed in one study, measurement of bony porosity was performed, and assumptions made on bony absorption around the half-pin based on the number of pores counted within a 6 mm sphere, these data were strongly correlated to a high torque index suggesting such analysis of bony porosity may be a reproducible and reliable proxy measure of half-pin security.